 We are working to set a new standard for how development, security, and operations teams communicate with each other.
-We want application development to not be plagued by so many breaches, and we want developers to be confident that they can code safely and deliver value fast without adding the risk of being hacked.
+We want applications to be safe from breaches, and we want developers to be confident that they can code safely and deliver value fast without adding the risk of being hacked.

-We do this by leveraging the deep security experience of the CyberArk organization while adhering to best-practice DevOps principles, and redefining how teams of engineers and security professionals at each level work together.
-We are at the forefront of setting best practices for application security, from when the first code is committed to when code is deployed to production.
-We are no longer living in a world where dev, ops, and sec teams can afford to work in a silo, communicating only as the code moves from one stage of deployment to the next.
-We need tools and practices that allow for quick and regular communication between teams, so that developers can move fast and can do so while preserving the security of their applications, work environments, and tools.
+We do this by leveraging the deep security experience of the CyberArk organization while adhering to best-practice DevOps principles, and redefining how teams of engineers and security professionals work together.
+We are at the forefront of setting best practices for application security, from when code is first committed to when it is deployed to production.
+Join our team and help us change the industry!

 Click our covers below to learn more about how we work and what we do.